isomerpages/moe-northvistapri/_our-school/School Services.md

 #### School Fees

 ##### School/Miscellaneous/Fees: GIRO Scheme

-1\.
-The school is on the GIRO scheme.
-Parents are strongly encouraged to pay fees via the GIRO. <br>
+1. The school is on the GIRO scheme.
+Parents are strongly encouraged to pay fees via the GIRO.
-2\.
-Monthly deductions will be made on the 26th of each month from February to December.
-The fees payable for January and February will be deducted together on 26th February.   <br>
+2. Monthly deductions will be made on the 26th of each month from February to December.
+The fees payable for January and February will be deducted together on 26th February.
-3\.
-Parents are to ensure there is sufficient fund in their bank accounts before the deduction dates. <br>
+3. Parents are to ensure there is sufficient fund in their bank accounts before the deduction dates. <br>
-4\.
 Parents are required to approach the General Office for application forms for GIRO Scheme or to make any changes to their GIRO Scheme.

 #### MOE Financial Assistance Scheme (MOE FAS) for students who are Singapore Citizens